 How To Determine the Appropriate Facelift Procedure For You?

 Today more women and men are considering a facelift surgery or mini face lift to help restore their face to a more youthful appearance.
-No longer do you have to worry about having a "plastic" or pulled look that was one of the concerns of the facelifts of old.
+No longer do you have to worry about having a "plastic" or pulled look that was one of the concerns of the facelifts of old times.
 Having performed so many facelift surgeries, Dr Hodgkinson's facelift patients tell us that their family and friends say they look like themselves, just more youthful, refreshed and more vibrant!

 Facelift surgery restores a more pleasing contour to your face and neck.
 A mini-facelift can be done alone, or in conjunction with other procedures such as a forehead lift, eyelid surgery, or nose reshaping.
 Ask Dr. Darryl Hodgkinson and the specialists at The Cosmetic & Restorative Surgery Clinic about the facelift procedure that is right for you, they are the leaders for facelift surgery Sydney.